-*Source :- Agriculture department, Govt. of Uttarakhand. www.agriculture.uk.gov.in
+*Source :- Agriculture Department, Govt. of Uttarakhand. www.agriculture.uk.gov.in

-Field decomposition was studied using 15x15 nylon mesh bags of 0.2 mm through litter bag technique.
-Litter bags from each residue were collected from the field after 7, 14, 21, and 30 days after study of initiation of the experimental set-up.
-After the collection of litterbags, their contents were air dried and further analysed.
-Once dry, samples were weighed and mass loss determined as the difference of initial and final weight.
+Field decomposition was studied using 15x15 nylon mesh bags of 0.2 mm through the litter bag technique.
+Litter bags from each residue were collected from fields 7, 14, 21, and 30 days after the study of initiation of the experimental set-up.
+After the collection of litter bags, their contents were air-dried and further analyzed.
+Once dry, samples were weighed and mass loss was determined as the difference of initial and final weight.

 2.1 Selection of crops

 The plants were selected based on their highest grain productivity and the availability of maximum crop residue in the Dehradun region.
-Types of residues were straw from rice, wheat and maize and leaves of sugarcane.
+Types of residues were straw from rice, wheat, and maize and leaves of sugarcane.
 Their respective RPR (residue production ratio) was used to measure the gross residue potential of the crop.

 2.2 Plant residue quality index (Tian et al. 1995)

-Plant residue quality index was determined on the basis of three factors of the residue quality that is, C: N ratio, lignin and polyphenol contents as described by Tian et al. (1995).
+The plant residue quality index was determined based on three factors of the residue quality that is, C: N ratio, lignin, and polyphenol contents as described by Tian et al. (1995).
 The PRQI equation to calculate the quality parameter was further formulated as

 PRQI = [1 ∕ (a C/N + b Lignin + c Polyphenol)] × 100 (1)

-where a, b and c are coefficients of relative contribution of C/N ratio, lignin content (%) and polyphenol content (%) to plant residue quality.
-Multiple regression analysis between mean decomposition rate constants of all the four plant residues, C/N ratio, and lignin and polyphenol contents are given in Table 3.
+where a, b, and c are coefficients of the relative contribution of the C/N ratio, lignin content (%), and polyphenol content (%) to plant residue quality.
+Multiple regression analysis between mean decomposition rate constants of all four plant residues, C/N ratio, and lignin and polyphenol contents are given in Table 3.
 Using the F value of the regression analysis in Table 4, the coefficient of relative contribution (CRC) of the three factors to the rate of decomposition was calculated as:

 CRC = F value of given factor ∕ sum of F values of three factors.
 (2)

-Hence, insertion of the CRC values from Table 1 in eq.
+Hence, the insertion of the CRC values from Table 1 in eq.
 (1) yields:

 PRQI = [1 / (0.423C/N+0.439 Lignin+0.138 Polyphenols)] × 100 (3)